Tag Archive: leadership helps

 You’re an integral piece of our Primary!
 Please join us for a Primary Board meeting from 3:30-4:30pm in the Primary room next Sunday.
 Would you please prepare to share an experience, a question, a short vignette of a child.
 Let’s learn together how to strengthen our children and help them come unto Christ.
 Thanks for all you are and do for the children.
 Childcare can be arranged and there will…

 I visited another unit this weekend, and saw this poster on the Primary bulletin board.
 The stickers read “I brought my scriptures to Primary”, and you can see that one poster has been completely filled up and the other is already pretty full.
 I assume that children are given the stickers (which are just regular old standard Avery Printer Labels) to paste on the poster when they remember their scriptures….

 I visited another unit building this weekend and noticed these classroom rules in one room.
 Based on the content of these rules, I assume that the class and teacher worked together to establish them at the beginning of the year.
 The last rule, “Keep your shoes on,” made me laugh!

 This is the bulletin board in the Primary room of a building I visited this week.
 It has the Primary theme with the word because and pictures of the Savior along with slips of paper where each child has written how he or she knows the Savior lives.
 The picture isn’t great because I took it with my cell phone, but you can make out the theme okay.
 I love…

-This black and white image, Making A Splash, was donated by the artist, Chris Gunn.
+This black and white image, Ruler, was donated by the artist, Chris Gunn.
 Click to read more about Chris.